When Death Occurs

 The care facility staff will notify the family and any necessary authorities immediately after the death has occurred.
-Depending on the care facility, they may ask what funeral home that you wish work with, and may call on your family’s behalf.
+Depending on the care facility, they may ask which funeral home you wish to work with and may call them on your family’s behalf.
 You may need to contact the funeral home yourself, if the care provider does not.
 If you are present at the care facility when the funeral director arrives, they may ask you some questions about your loved one, and their final wishes.
 They will also set a time for a meeting to discuss more about the service, and your loved one.
 If you are not present, the funeral director will contact you by telephone to make arrangements.

 Informing the Funeral Home

-Once everything is cleared by the proper authorities, the next phone call that you should make is to a licensed funeral director.
-Funeral directors are the people who transport your loved one to their final resting spot, obtain the death certificate, and in cases that pre-planning or pre-arranging was not done, they can help with arranging a memorial/funeral service.
+Once everything is cleared by the authorities, the next phone call that you should make is to a licensed funeral director.
+Funeral directors are the people who transport your loved one to their final resting spot, obtain the death certificate, and in cases where pre-planning or pre-arranging was not done, they can help with arranging a memorial/funeral service.
 A funeral director can also help you notify insurance companies, employers, and the government of the death.
 Funeral directors are here to help you through the process, and to reduce the stress of funeral planning and the loss.

 Meeting The Funeral Director

 If possible, you should meet with the funeral director within 24 hours after the passing to start making final arrangements.
-Making decisions about your loved ones final arrangements can seem like a daunting task, but funeral directors have years of experience with help those who have just lost a loved one, and strive to make sure that everything runs as smoothly as possible.
+Making decisions about your loved ones final arrangements can seem like a daunting task, but funeral directors have years of experience helping those who have just lost a loved one, and strive to make sure that everything runs as smoothly as possible.